tmax818/tysC/lesson1/notes.md

 - created at Bell Telephone Lab in 1972 by Dennis Ritchie
 - purpose was to design UNIX OSes
-- American National Standards Institute (ANSI) formed a committe in 1983 establish standard definition of C
+- American National Standards Institute (ANSI) formed a committee in 1983 establish standard definition of C
 - C came after B language

 ## Why Use C?